rezamarzban/AI-Hello/README.md

 "./neurons-model"

 In this case you do not need to installing Python compiler and its modules especially heavy AI "tensorflow" module.

+Unfortunately, Because of some solutions single binary executable file is not available for "predict.py" currently.
+We solve it at the future!